Everything We Know About HBO's Series on the 1980s Los Angeles Lakers

 Imagine a series that combines Succession with The Last Dance.
 Sounds pretty good, right?
 Well, good news: A show just like that is on the way.
 HBO's next big flashy project is a drama about the Showtime era of the Lakers when Magic Johnson and Kareem Abdul-Jabbar ruled the court with their breakneck playing.
 It's still a ways off from premiering, but the more we know, the more excited we get.

 As for the basketball stars?
 Quincy Isaiah is on board as Johnson, and Solomon Hughes, a former Harlem Globetrotter, is Abdul-Jabbar.
 Norm Nixon's son DeVaughn is playing his dad.
 Newcomer Delante Desouza is Michael Cooper.
-Notably tall actor, Jason Segel, is Paul Westhead, who Riley ended up replacing as coach.
-Another famously tall person, Bo Burnham, director of Eighth Grade, is Larry Bird of the Lakers' rivals, the Celtics.
-Michael Chiklis will coach him as the Celtics' Red Auerbach.
+Notably tall actor, Jason Segel, is Paul Westhead, who Riley ended up replacing as coach, while Michael Chiklis will coach the rival Celtics as Red Auerbach.
 The great actor Rob Morgan will play Johnson's father, Ervin Sr. Holding down the fort in the Forum's office will be Booksmart alum Molly Gordon as Linda Zafrani.
 You can see the rest of the cast over at The Hollywood Reporter; other key participants include Sarah Ramos as Abdul-Jabbar's then-girlfriend Cheryl Pistono, Gaby Hoffmann as Forum president Claire Rothman, and Tamera Tomakili as Johnson's future wife Cookie.

 Check back—we'll be updating this story as more information becomes available.